ling-sn/b-psid/III. Calculations/i. calculate_dr/README.md

 ### Overview
 * Opens up `fwd.bam` and `rev.bam` separately, and then obtains base and deletion counts for each.
-* After each process concludes, count results are concatenated and deletion rates are calculated.
+* After each process concludes, count results are concatenated into one dataframe and deletion rates are calculated.
+* No TSV filtering occurs at this step of the pipeline.

 ### Instructions
 1. Excluding the 📁 `realignments` folder (which should already exist), upload the remaining starter files to your GLC directory.